apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**What Is Alaskapox?
-Mysterious Virus Killed a Man From the Kenai Peninsula**
+**Three people detained and firearms recovered in Kansas City Chiefs’ Super Bowl parade shooting**

-You can read more about it [here](https://www.popularmechanics.com/science/a46770218/alaskapox-mysterious-virus/).
+You can read more about it [here](https://apnews.com/article/chiefs-super-bowl-parade-shooting-kansas-city-62e69a17b469b854afd7bcc3f548d1fc).

 ## Requirements
 - Python 3.8